maxhithere/CapBypassWrapped/README.md

 # CapBypassWrapped

-`CapBypassWrapped` is a Python module that provides a wrapper for CapBypass, a captcha solving service.
+[CapBypassWrapped](<https://pypi.org/project/capbypasswrapped/>) is a Python module that provides a wrapper for CapBypass, a captcha solving service.
 This module allows developers to easily integrate captcha solving functionality into their applications without having to write complex code.

 ## Installation

-To install `CapBypassWrapped`, simply run the following command:
+To install [CapBypassWrapped](<https://pypi.org/project/capbypasswrapped/>), simply run the following command:

 ```
 pip install CapBypassWrapped